 Entry-level, mid-market, upmarket and luxury

 Entry-level caravans are great for first-time buyers and those with the most limited budget.
-Ranging anywhere between £15,000 and £20,000, these new caravans can be purchased for less than the price of a pre-owned van.
-Examples include the winner of the best caravan under £15,000 at the Practical Caravan Awards 2022, the Weinsberg Caracito 390QD, a four-berth caravan that, at £13,710, is one of the lowest priced new caravans for sale.
+Ranging anywhere between £15,000 and £25,000, these new caravans can be purchased for less than the price of a pre-owned van.
+Examples include the Xplore 304, a four-berth caravan that, at £18,549, is the lowest priced new caravan in our guide.

-At the very top of the market are the most luxurious caravans, which retail between £30k and £35k for units from, for example, the Coachman Laser range or Buccaneer (from Erwin Hymer UK), and continental manufactured vans such as the Knaus Starclass or Eriba Nova.
+At the very top of the market are the most luxurious caravans, which retail from £40k for units from, for example, the Coachman Laser range or Buccaneer (from Erwin Hymer UK), and continental manufactured vans such as the Knaus Starclass or Eriba Nova.
 For an exclusive spec, you’ll be looking at British manufacturer Vanmaster, whose caravans range from £55k to £63k while the very pinnacle is the iconic American-inspired aluminium-riveted Airstream, now available in UK-tailored versions, which retail between £78k and £92k.

 We are constantly testing and evaluating touring caravans of all sizes and budgets; since Practical Caravan magazine launched in 1967 we have reviewed thousands of caravans to build up an unrivalled knowledge of the models for sale; more than 400 of these caravan reviews are here on our website.
 Our reviews are unbiased and we’re not afraid to point out little niggles we think could be improved.